margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 While I'm walking by a car today I love remembering a moment of walking by a running car in another city.
 While walking by apartments here I love thinking of apartments in another place.
 When buying coffee and filling a cup with hot chocolate, I remember filling up a coffee cup in another place at another time.
+When hearing a woman rolling a stroller, I remember the sounds of walking in another city or country somewhere else.

 It's all one.